airthingy/tensorflow-class-regression/README.md

 graph = tf.matmul(X, Y)
 ```

-Note, this time we specified the dimensions (also frequently called shape) of the input data.
+Note, this time we specified the dimensions (also called shape) of the input data.

 Enter the input data.